Prime-Holding/widget_toolkit/lib/src/lib_language_picker/README.md

 ## Widgets

-Within the `language_picker` package you can call the `showAppChangeLanguageBottomSheet` function in order to show your language list.
+Within the `language_picker` package you can call the `showChangeLanguageBottomSheet` function in order to show your language list.

-### `showAppChangeLanguageBottomSheet`
+### `showChangeLanguageBottomSheet`

-The `showAppChangeLanguageBottomSheet` function is a convenience function for displaying a `ChangeLanguageWidget` modal sheet with some pre-configured options.
+The `showChangeLanguageBottomSheet` function is a convenience function for displaying a `ChangeLanguageWidget` modal sheet with some pre-configured options.

 With the `errorBuilder` parameter you can provide a function, which receives an exception model,